gruvin/gsheets_hextools/README.md

 gruvin

 P.S: I looked into doing an Excel version of this but OMFG, what a mess!
 Frankly, I'm not about to waste my time with all that nonsense.
-Sorry.